rahi-lab/targettrack/README.md

 2. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 3. In your command line, run each of the commands in install.txt (except the first, if you have already cloned the repository).
 This will create a virtual environment and install the necessary packages.
-4. Place your `.h5` data file in the folder called "data" then run the program from your command line with `python3 gui_launcher.py [dataset name]`, where `[dataset name]` is the name of your file.
+4. Place your `.h5` data file in the "targettrack" folder then run the program from your command line with `python3 gui_launcher.py [dataset name]`, where `[dataset name]` is the name of your file.